IDArnhem/hslab-rig-realsense/README.md

 ## Day 1 (25/11)

-- I got `librealsense2` to work on my Ubuntu laptop
+- Got `librealsense2` to work on Ubuntu laptop
-- I got [depthkit](https://www.depthkit.tv) to work with the RealSense on a Windows 10 machine (you need to install Media Extensions)
+- Got [depthkit](https://www.depthkit.tv) to work with the RealSense on a Windows 10 machine (you need to install Media Extensions)
-- Got myself familiar with the openFrameworks APIs to code for it
+- Got myself familiar with the openFrameworks APIs to code for the RealSense
-- Wrote a RealSense camera enumerator sketch in openFrameworks to explore multiple camera support, learned about the intel imaging pipeline of the RealSense API.
+- Wrote a RealSense camera enumerator sketch in openFrameworks to see how cameras are ID'ed for multiple camera support, learned about the Intel imaging pipeline of the RealSense API.

-Depthkit is pretty nifty and I think it would be good to have it in a lap computer being able to aquire data from the rig, as it can be a good tool for students to experiment with VR cinematography.
+Depthkit is pretty nifty and I think it would be good to have it in a lab computer being able to aquire data from the rig, as it can be a good tool for students to experiment with VR cinematography.